Stage the Change FAQ's

 Q. What is the cost?

-A. The cost for the full, two-day, all-access conference (both keynote addresses, the student showcase, and three workshops) in 2023 will be announced soon.
+A. $20 fee for the full, two-day, all-access conference (both keynote addresses, the student showcase, the dessert reception and three workshops).

 Q. I’m a chaperone for students and plan to attend with them.
 Do I need to buy a ticket?